Zuehlke/linux-developer-vm/README.md

 contains the recipes for setting up the VM and the tests that come along with it.
 All your specific customizations go in there!

-Looking for some more concrete / real life examples?
+This is just a bare skeleton template project.
+For more concrete / real life examples please refer to:

  * https://github.com/tknerr/linus-kitchen
  * https://github.com/Zuehlke/java-developer-vm